 At the Bitar Cosmetic Surgery Institute, we take pride in making sure we provide for our patients the best surgical experience possible, anticipating problems or set-backs, and addressing them before they happen.
 This is a process that includes the pre-operative preparation, the actual surgery, and the after care.

 General complications can occur with any surgery.
 Cosmetic surgery is usually a safe surgery performed on healthy patients and, as all surgeries go, is with low risk.
 What we do to lower the risk of complication is to operate at first class facilities with board certified anesthesiologists and nurses.
 To avoid post-operative complications, we advocate early mobilization –patients seen in our office one or two days after surgery- and active participation in their own post-operative care.
 When we create a partnership, the results invariably improve.

 Bleeding after an arm lift is rare.
 Before surgery, our patients are tested to make sure they don’t have any common bleeding disorders by their own physicians, and by lab tests.
 In our practice the rate of significant bleeding is less than 1%.
 The treatment of a hematoma or a blood clot under the skin of the arm is to open the incision and evacuate the blood clot.
 Typically this is a straightforward procedure.

 The most important step in avoiding infections/wounds, in our opinion, is to perform the surgery at a first-rate surgical facility with board certified anesthesiologists and nurses.
 Patients are given the appropriate intravenous antibiotics coverage throughout the surgery.
 During the surgery, the skin surface of the patient is cleaned properly.
-After the procedure, my patients are prescribed a one-week course of antibiotics to minimize infection.
-As a result of these extra precautions, my rate of infection after an arm lift is extremely rare.
+After the procedure, patients are prescribed a course of antibiotics to minimize infection.
+As a result of these extra precautions, our rate of infection after an arm lift is extremely rare.
 Conservative removal of skin is important for the results to be good, but also so that the skin is not under too much tension after the arm lift.
 It may occur at the superficial incision level where the tension is highest, and a small open wound may occur which will usually heal nicely with dressing changes and antibiotic ointment.